-John Schmidtlein has represented clients in complex civil and criminal matters for over twenty years, including numerous trials.
+John Schmidtlein has represented clients in complex civil and criminal matters for nearly 30 years, including numerous trials.

 - Represented pharmaceutical manufacturer in first class action antitrust trial involving claims for pay-for-delay after Supreme Court’s decision in FTC v.
 Actavis

-- Represented nationwide telecommunications company in class action antitrust litigation involving price fixing claims in text messaging industry
+- Represented nationwide telecommunications company in class action involving price fixing claims in text messaging industry

-- Represented auto parts manufacturer in criminal and civil class action antitrust proceedings involving price fixing and bid rigging claims
+- Represented auto parts manufacturer in criminal and civil class action involving price fixing and bid rigging claims

 - Represented software manufacturer in antitrust trial involving claims of monopolization